pankleks/pm2-health/README.md

 > All alerts are grouped in single mail

-> Since build-in PMX alerting features are used only by https://keymetrics.io/, they are not utilized by `pm2-health`
+> Since build-in PMX probe alerting settings are used only by https://keymetrics.io/, they are ignored by `pm2-health`

 To learn how to define PMX probes for your app see: http://pm2.keymetrics.io/docs/usage/process-metrics/